 Our artists returned to the Basilica of St. Mary of the Assumption in Marietta, OH, to continue the liturgical details that we began implementing during a full restoration almost eight years ago.

-We also installed full-round miniature white Carrara marble statues of contemporary saints to encircle the new baptismal font, which Monsignor Michael Campbell and Rolf carefully chose to be relatable to those experiencing the important Rite of Baptism.
-Baptism is a communal celebration with the presence of the faithful, all of whom play an active role in this first Sacrament during which we are made members of Christ's Church.
-The modern
+We also installed full-round miniature white Carrara marble statues of contemporary saints to encircle the new baptismal font, which Monsignor Michael Campbell and Rolf carefully selected to resonate with those experiencing the sacred Rite of Baptism.
+As the first Sacrament of initiation, Baptism is a communal celebration in which the faithful bear witness and share responsibility for welcoming new members into Christ’s Church.

-saints—St. Junipero Serra, St. Pius XII, St. Elizabeth Seton, St. Kateri Tekakwitha, St. Damien of Molokai, St. John Neumann, and St. John Paul II—along with St. John the Baptist, serve as witnesses to our life-long obligations as Catholics.
-Artists Victoria and Julian Christina stenciled the names of the saints at the bottom of the font in gold leaf to highlight their importance.
-We designed the statues to harmonize with the altar.
-These small but important touches define our careful work, and they bring us closer to God during the vital moments of being Catholic.
+The modern saints—St. Junipero Serra, St. Pius XII, St. Elizabeth Seton, St. Kateri Tekakwitha, St. Damien of Molokai, St. John Neumann, and St. John Paul II—are joined by St. John the Baptist, forming a circle of holy witnesses to the lifelong journey of Catholic faith.
+Artists Victoria and Julian Christina stenciled each saint’s name in gold leaf at the base of the font to honor their significance.
+Designed to harmonize visually with the altar, these subtle yet meaningful additions embody our attention to detail and serve as quiet reminders of God’s presence during the most vital moments of Catholic life.

 Comments